angelalouh/Project-Flashcards/README.md

 ## Technology
 ### Built with:
-- React, JavaScript, HTML, Bootstrap 4
+- React, JavaScript, HTML, Bootstrap 4 for styling, and Open-Iconic icons for icons.